raveesh-gowda/memories-backend/README.md

   <li>Copy the backend url from code dropdown and paste it on the visual studio code terminal and hit enter.</li>
   <li>After the completion of the cloning install the packages by running the command `npm install`.
 All the necessary packages will be installed.</li>
   <li>Then start the backend by entering `node app.js` in the terminal</li>
-  <li>API Documentation is provided in the pdf file inside the repository</li>
 </ul>

 <br/>